 Don’t miss the chance to explore the Galerie des Ponchettes as well.
 This small gallery showcases contemporary works and often features exhibitions from emerging artists.
 It provides a different perspective on Nice’s modern art scene and is a great spot for those looking to discover the next big talent.

 Overall, immersing yourself in the cultural gems of Nice significantly enriches your travel experience.
 Each museum and gallery offers a unique glimpse into the creativity that thrives in this city.
-To enhance your trip further, consider checking our 3-Day Nice Itinerary for a tailored experience, or if you find yourself wanting to indulge more, our 5-Day Nice Itinerary has you covered with additional treasures to explore.
+To reach them easily, see how to get around Nice using the tram and buses.

 In summary, as you weave through the cultural landscape of Nice, you're not only strolling through museums and galleries but also connecting with the very essence of what has inspired artists for generations.
 Enjoy your adventure!